gabotechs/lazaro/README.md

 class CustomModel(torch.nn.Module):
     def __init__(self):
         super(CustomModel, self).__init__()
-        self.linear = torch.nn.Linear(OBSERVATION_SPACE, 30)  # your last layer can have an arbitrary number of neurons, lazaro will handle the rest of the model for you
+        # your last layer can have an arbitrary number of output neurons,
+        # lazaro will handle the rest of the model for you
+        self.linear = torch.nn.Linear(OBSERVATION_SPACE, 30)

     def forward(self, x):
         return F.relu(self.linear(x))